The Raiselig Dossier: Punishment Part 1

 Leveret couldn’t tell if the Scrivener was a man or a woman, their pitch black skin shimmered so cleanly over their thin elegant frame.
 Their eyes were piercing, cold, and their lips firm and lethal.
 They moved like an animal, steady and firm.

 Gob was not privy to the subtle differences between human women and men.
-He care much about frames or eyes or skin-color.
+He didn’t care much about frames or eyes or skin-color.
 He was an Ogre, which meant he could smell power.
 The Scrivener didn’t smell of anything.

 The two waited patiently while the Scrivener took out pen and paper, preparing to adjudicate.
 “Let me see that sword,” they said.